Loading...

 How to Remove a Page in WordPress

-Sometimes, a page is too old or no longer needed anymore.
+Sometimes a page is too old or no longer needed.
 You will need to remove the post.

-Remember to streamline your site by checking and clearing your trash every so often.
+Remember to streamline your site by regularly checking and clearing your trash.
 On the Bluehost blog, view 'Streamlining Your Site' on Ways to Improve Your WordPress Workflow

 1. On the WordPress Dashboard, click All Pages.
 This will list all the pages you have, whether published or drafts.